 you’ll be the hit at any Easter brunch…even without chocolate covered money.

-Caprese Quiche with Pancetta Crust For the crust (adapted from How to Cook Everything): Ingredients: 1⅛ cup flour, plus some for dusting work space 1/2 teaspoon kosher salt 7 tablespoons butter, cold and chopped into a few pieces 3-4 tablespoons cold water 1/2 cup pancetta (4 oz), cooked and chopped Directions:
+over the counter birth control Caprese Quiche with Pancetta Crust over the counter antibiotics order now For the crust (adapted from How to Cook Everything): Ingredients: 1⅛ cup flour, plus some for dusting work space 1/2 teaspoon kosher salt 7 tablespoons butter, cold and chopped into a few pieces 3-4 tablespoons cold water 1/2 cup pancetta (4 oz), cooked and chopped Directions:

 - Heat oven to 350°.
 Lay the pancetta flat on a broiling pan (or cookie sheet).
 Bake for about 10 minutes until crisp.
 Remove.
 Let cool.
 Chop into small pieces to use in the crust.